Muukid/muAudioFile/README.md

 This format does store data in the [format-specific-fields portion of the fmt chunk](#wave-format-specific-fields).
 This data is represented by the struct `muWAVEPCM`, which has the following member:

-* `uint16_m bits_per_sample` - the value of wBitsPerSample in format-specific-fields's PCM-format-specific form; the sample size.
+* `uint16_m bits_per_sample` - the value of wBitsPerSample in format-specific-fields's PCM-format-specific form; the size of each sample, in bits.

 ### WAVE format names